mechaashikaust/app2-bike-equipments-bd-server-side/README.md

-# Welcome to Ashik Gym Equipments!
+# Welcome to Bike Equipments BD!

 Hi!
 I'm **Md.
 ASHIKUR RAHMAN**.
 Here I created a website which was about **Bike Equipments BD**.